-Navigate to After School Rules by clicking Internet Access > After School Rules in the left-side menu.
+Navigate to After School Rules by clicking Internet Access > After School Rules in the navigation menu.

 On the After School Rules page, you can enable the rules by adjusting the slider.
 You can apply After School Rules in two ways, according to a schedule (Scheduled) or when students are off campus based on IP range (Off-Campus).